Wizards of Waverly Place season 3: Synopsis

 Justin is now a graduated wizard and no longer needs to take wizard training classes with his fellow siblings.
-Alex now feels the need to step her training skills with a little help from Harper who now lives with the Russos.
+Alex now feels the need to step up her training skills with a little help from Harper who now lives with the Russos.
 Justin also continues his relationship with a vampire named Juliet (Bridgit Claire Mendler) and Alex starts a new one with a werewolf named Mason (Gregg Sulkin).
 Both relationships end badly, with Juliet being transformed to look her real age and Mason turned permanently into a wolf.
 However, Justin has moved on with help from Harper and Alex, who has resumed her relationship with Mason after "country magic" restores him to human form.
 Justin attempts to fulfill a number of achievements he thinks make up a successful senior year at high school, including joining the basketball team, being elected student body president, hosting a big party, and winning the science fair with a water powered engine.
 Meanwhile, Alex meets a teenage wizard named Stevie Nichols (Hayley Kiyoko), who generals the same personality as Alex.
 Alex and Stevie become friends, much to Harper's dismay.
 Then, Stevie begins a wizard revolution and Alex tricks her into joining the revolution to freeze Stevie and transport her powers to her brother, Warren.
 Max then destroys Stevie by accident.
 Alex has romance going off and on in this season.
 Max falls for his first girlfriend.
 The season finale has the family kidnapped by government agents for being wizards.
 Tricked into believing an alien invasion is coming, Justin tells the agents magic exists, leading to most wizards being captured.
 The Russos manage to escape with Alex declaring they need to tell the world the truth to save the wizard world.

 Guest stars and recurring cast include: Bill Chott as Mr. Laritate, Dan Benson as Zeke Beakerman, Hayley Kiyoko as Stevie Nichols, Bridgit Claire Mendler as Juliet Van Heusen, Moisés Arias as Conscience, Bella Thorne as Nancy Lukey, Fred Willard as Mr. Stuffleby, Austin Butler as George, Shakira as Herself, Ted McGinley as Magroder, John O'Hurley as Captain Jim Bob Sherwood, Wilmer Valderrama as Uncle Ernesto, Kate Flannery as Elaine Finkle, and Jeff Garlin as Uncle Kelbo.